Berkeley Law - Faculty Profiles

 Email Address: email@example.com

 FSU Contact: Catharine Schultz

 Jennifer M. Urban is an Assistant Clinical Professor of Law and Director of the Samuelson Law, Technology & Public Policy Clinic at the UC Berkeley School of Law.
-Broadly, her research considers how values such as free expression, freedom to innovate and privacy are mediated by technology, the laws that govern technology, and private ordering systems.
+Broadly, her research considers how values such as free expression, freedom to innovate, and privacy are mediated by technology, the laws that govern technology, and private-ordering systems.

 Professor Urban comes to Berkeley Law from the University of Southern California’s Gould School of Law, where she founded and directed the USC Intellectual Property & Technology Law Clinic.
-Prior to joining the USC faculty in 2004, she was the Samuelson Clinic’s first fellow.
+Prior to joining the USC faculty in 2004, she was the Samuelson Clinic’s first fellow and visiting assistant professor.
 Prior to that, she was an attorney with the Venture Law Group in Silicon Valley.
 She graduated from Cornell University with a B.A. in biological science (concentration in neurobiology and behavior) and from Berkeley Law with a J.D. (intellectual property certificate).
 She was the Annual Review of Law and Technology editor while a student at Berkeley Law, and received the Berkeley Center for Law and Technology Distinguished Alumni Award in 2003.